EdenKupe/translatedHugo/root.md

 tags:
     - intro
 ---
-{% alert '🛠️This website is under construction! 🛠️', 'success', 'Greetings!' %}
+{% alert '🛠️This website is under construction! 🛠️', 'success', 'Heads up!' %}

 ## Who we are